rjpearce/sofar2mqtt-python/README.md

-# Sofar2MQTT
+# Sofar2MQTT - Python

 ## Overview

-This project provides an integration between Sofar inverters over RS485 and MQTT.
+This project provides an integration between Sofar inverters over RS485 and MQTT using Python

-It currently only support read and write operations.
+It allows you to read and write data to Sofar inverters using a prebuilt Docker image or Python script.

 ```mermaid
   graph TD;